 Advantages of SS7

-Let’s talk about one protocol in particular: the near-ubiquitous Signaling System 7 (SS7).
+Let’s talk about one protocol in particular: the near-ubiquitous Signalling System 7 (SS7).
 Technically speaking, we can often improve transparency by employing SS7 (and SIGTRAN) for specific traffic types.

-Although it is an older protocol, SS7 retains a number of strengths to recommend it when thinking about optimizing and monetizing a mobile network.
+Although it is an older protocol, SS7 retains a number of strengths to recommend it when thinking about optimising and monetising a mobile network.
 For one, it is the central protocol for 2G and 3G networks, used both for internal data exchange within the network, and for interconnections between operators.
-Its flexibility – including SIGTRAN and SS7↔Diameter interoperability – further ensures compatibility with other networks.
+Its flexibility — including SIGTRAN and SS7↔Diameter interoperability — further ensures compatibility with other networks.

 The technical implementation of SS7 also has a lot to recommend it.
-Signaling interconnections are established end-to-end.
+Signalling interconnections are established end-to-end.
 Messages do not travel via the SMSC, nor are messages stored anywhere during transit.

 Delivery is also more transparent and reliable.
-The sender can customize their profile settings; for example, to arrange for redelivery (for a specified validity period) should the first attempt fail.
+The sender can customise their profile settings; for example, to arrange for redelivery (for a specified validity period) should the first attempt fail.

 The additional available data further aids analysis, making it possible to immediately trace the cause of failed delivery.
 Furthermore, provided the operator’s network configuration permits it, the inclusion of IMSI and SRI data makes routing more efficient and reliable, since it is easier to correctly target numbers ported via MNP.